 DraftKings Promo Code: Bet $5, Get $200 Bonus Bets for UConn vs. Michigan Championship Game

-New bettors can claim a DraftKings promo code offer worth $200 in bonus bets plus a 100% profit boost for the UConn vs. Michigan national championship game.
-This welcome offer is available through April 5 and includes excellent sportsbook promos for college basketball betting.
+New users can claim a DraftKings promo code offer worth $200 in bonus bets by wagering just $5 on Monday's UConn vs. Michigan championship game.
+This welcome offer is available through April 6 and includes additional sportsbook promos for college basketball futures betting.

 How the DraftKings promo code works for UConn vs. Michigan betting

+DraftKings also provides a 100% profit boost token for college basketball futures betting when you place your first $5 wager.
+This boost applies specifically to tournament winner markets.

-For example, if you bet $5 on UConn to win the championship at +150 odds and they capture the title, you would win $7.50 plus your original $5 stake.
-If Michigan wins instead, you lose your $5 but still receive the $200 in bonus bets to continue wagering on other markets.
+For example, if you bet $5 on UConn to win the championship game and they secure victory, you keep your original winnings plus receive the $200 in bonus bets.
+If Michigan pulls off the upset and your initial bet loses, you still receive the full bonus bet package to continue wagering.

 This DraftKings promo is available to new customers in the following states: AZ, CO, CT, DC, IA, IL, IN, KS, KY, LA, MA, MD, ME, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, WY.
 Bonus not available in Ontario, Canada.

-Follow these steps to secure your bonus bets before UConn and Michigan tip off Monday night:
+Follow these steps to secure your bonus bets before UConn and Michigan tip off:

-- Download the DraftKings Sportsbook app and create your account using basic personal information.
+- Download the DraftKings Sportsbook app and complete registration with personal information and identity verification.

 - Make an initial deposit of at least $5 using any accepted payment method.

-- Select the bonus token before placing your first $5 qualifying bet on any sports market.
+- Place your first $5 qualifying bet on UConn vs. Michigan or any other available sports market.

-- Use your 100% profit boost on any college basketball futures bet.
+- Use your 100% profit boost token on college basketball tournament futures.

-Read our comprehensive DraftKings review for additional insights into this sportsbook's features and betting options.
+Read our comprehensive DraftKings review for additional insights into betting features and platform benefits.

 Odds refresh periodically and are subject to change.
 If you or someone you know has a gambling problem and wants help, call 1-800-GAMBLER.